0rgis/Stuff/README.md

-# wordlists
+# Stuff
-word lists collection
+my collection of stuff